hokus15/home-assistant-config/README.md

 * Notify when a power outage is detected by the UPS.
 * Notify when the power is back to normal.
 * Notify when the UPS battery has to be replaced.
-* Notify if fence is open form more than 10 minutes.
+* Notify if fence is open for more than 10 minutes.
-* Turn on swimming pool pump based on water temperature (colder less on time) and turn it off just before the peak electricity price.
+* Turn on swimming pool pump based on water temperature (colder water less time on based ion a formula) and turn it off just before the peak electricity price.

 **Note that the following configuration is not used any more.
 Since version 0.53 a season sensor was released.
 I leave it here only for information purpose.**